Is Virtual Racing the Future? – with Ben Delaney

 Rob Pickels 52:34

 This is entirely opinion, I’m going to take a bigger picture.
-I think that the future is that road and to bring this bigger than road racing.
-I think road needs to be redefined.
-I think that road needs to really investigate what it is why we’re seeing the decline.
-What is it about these other disciplines of cycling that people find appealing, and that road can incorporate some of those when those are road events?
-Those are road riders, I’ll say, you know, Evan Weiss, who always has an interesting opinion, whether you agree with it or not wrote a nice piece that I read recently about sort of that reinvention redefinition of road.
-For me, that’s the biggest takeaway is that this is a road problem and not necessarily a road event problem.
+I think that the future is that road – and to bring this bigger than road racing – I think road needs to be redefined.
+I think that road needs to really investigate what it is, why we’re seeing the decline, what is it about these other disciplines of cycling that people find appealing, and that road can incorporate some of those.
+Those are road events, those are road riders, I’ll say, you know, Evan Weiss, who always has an interesting opinion, whether you agree with it or not, wrote a nice piece that I read recently about sort of that reinvention, redefinition of road.
+For me, that’s the biggest takeaway, that this is a road problem and not necessarily a road event problem.

 Trevor Connor 53:17